tushar-c/tushar-c.github.io/_posts/2020-3-26-Our-Great-War-:-The-COVID--19-Pandemic.md

 Well, it got hired by our beloved management at Virus Incorporated for three main reasons:

 **A. The coat protects the DNA / RNA of the virus.
-Think of it as the skull that protects the brain.**
+Similar to how the skull protects the brain.**

 **B. It has slots that allow the virus to latch on to a host.**